 On September 20th, I presented to council and that night they passed the human right resolution.

 I was so happy!
 I couldn’t believe what I had accomplished!

 I didn’t stop there though.
 Kingston was only one community and the change that I wanted to see happening was going to involve a lot more work.

 I sent out close to 50 letters to mayors across Ontario telling them what I had done and asked them if I could meet with them to discuss making their communities Blue Communities too.
 The response that I got was amazing!
 Mayors wanted to meet with me!
 They wanted to help!

 Since September 2011, I have met with 29 mayors, presented to 31 councils and have had 34 speaking engagements.

-My goal is to see every community in Canada become a Blue Community.
+My hope is to see every community in Canada become a Blue Community.